aochagavia/krossover/readme.md

 [#krossover](https://kson-org.zulipchat.com/#narrow/channel/540263-krossover) channel).
 Note that I intend to prioritize features that are useful for KSON, but I'm nevertheless open to reviewing and merging pull requests that improve Krossover for usage in other projects (let's discuss beforehand, just to be sure).
-I'm also available for krossover-related [consulting](https://ochagavia.nl): answering advanced questions, implementing new features, etc.
+I'm also available for krossover-related [consulting](https://ochagavia.nl).

 > [!WARNING]
 > Krossover usage hasn't been merged to KSON main just yet (see the [related PR](https://github.com/kson-org/kson/pull/246)).
 Until then, Krossover should be considered highly experimental.
 This notice will be removed once the PR gets merged.